 Competitors are required to fly with proper consideration for persons and livestock on the ground and to follow good landowner relations etiquette and the code of conduct.
 Inconsiderate behavior by competitors or crew members, or endangering the public during flight, may be penalized up to 1000 competition points.
+Repeated violations may result in disqualification from the event.

-10. 6 LIVESTOCK, BUILDINGS, VEHICLES, PERSONS AND CROPS (II.
+10.6 LIVESTOCK, BUILDINGS, VEHICLES, PERSONS AND CROPS (II.
 7)

 Balloons must not fly closer than defined in Section II from livestock or buildings containing livestock, and competitors and crews must not damage crops unless given permission by the landowner or person responsible for the crop.
-In addition, minimum altitudes shall be observed per the Operations Manual for Congested, Other than Congested.
+In addition, minimum altitudes shall be observed per the Operations Manual for Congested and Other than Congested areas.
 Reference diagram for minimum altitudes.
 Penalty up to 1000 competition points.